Using Git, GitHub, and GitHub Classroom for Courses

 /zStudent_repos/

-will have a sub-directory for each assignment which will contain all the student repos for that assignment.- When a student accepts an assignment, GitHub Classroom creates their repo for that assignment in the Semester organization with a name that combines the assignment name and the student GitHub ID.
+will have a sub-directory for each assignment which will contain all the student work in their repos for that assignment.- When a student accepts an assignment, GitHub Classroom creates their repo for that assignment in the Semester organization with a name that combines the assignment name and the student GitHub ID.

-This next section assumes one has successfully completed the actions in Directory Structure.
+This next section assumes one has successfully completed the actions in Section 5.
 There should be two organizations (Course and Semester) in your GitHub account with corresponding local directories and repositories.
 The Semester organization should be linked to a corresponding semester classroom in GitHub Classroom.

 The following workflows help manage a course using Git, GitHub, and GitHub Classroom: